-The comprehensive programme of measures to implement the principle of mutual recognition of judicial decisions in criminal matters, which encompasses judicial decisions in all phases of criminal procedures or otherwise relevant to such procedures, such as the gathering and admissibility of evidence, conflicts of jurisdiction and the ne bis in idem principle and the execution of final sentences to imprisonment or other (alternative) sanctions6, should be completed and further attention should be given to additional proposals in that context.
+The comprehensive programme of measures to implement the principle of mutual recognition of judicial decisions in criminal matters, which encompasses judicial decisions in all phases of criminal procedures or otherwise relevant to such procedures, such as the gathering and admissibility of evidence, conflicts of jurisdiction and the ne bis in idem principle and the execution of final sentences to imprisonment or other (alternative) sanctions4, should be completed and further attention should be given to additional proposals in that context.
+The further realisation of mutual recognition as the cornerstone of judicial cooperation must be accompanied by the development of common standards for procedural rights in criminal proceedings 5 with due respect for the legal traditions of Member States.